jjlin/vaultwarden-backup/README.md

 1. Backup archives generated under `backup/archives`.
 2. Encrypted backup archives uploaded to your configured rclone destination(s).
 3. A log of the last backup at `backup/backup.log`.
+4. Copies of the backup logs saved to `backup/logs`.

 For example:
 ```